ODDFYIELD

 Notes 🔗

-The ODDFYIELD function assumes valid Excel date values or references to cells containing valid date values for the relevant dates provided as input.
-It is essential to ensure the accuracy and consistency of the input data, such as coupon rates, prices, and redemption values, to obtain precise yield calculations.
-Adjust the function parameters according to the specific characteristics and irregularities of the security under evaluation.
+Use the ODDFYIELD function with valid Excel date values or cell references containing valid dates.
+Ensure the input data, like coupon rates, prices, and redemption values, is accurate and consistent for precise yield calculations.
+Adjust the parameters to match the specific characteristics and irregularities of the security you are evaluating.

 Questions 🔗